anfe67/EUROBIS-QC/lookupdb/README.md

-# lookupdb (also contains worms tables)
+# lookupdb (same db contains also WORMS lookup tables)

 ## Worms
 To imported the WORMS database in SQLite follow the instructions in **IMPORT_WORMS.md** file.

 ## lookup tables
-To create/recreate the lookup tables, the following text files (all names ending in Lookup) need to be in resources:
+To create/recreate the lookup tables, the following text files (all names ending in Lookup) need to be in the **resources** folder:

 - countMeasurementTypeIDLookup      - Contains appropriate entries from the The NERC Vocabulary Server (NVS)
 - weightMeasurementTypeIDLookup     - Contains appropriate entries from the The NERC Vocabulary Server (NVS)